Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

 `Jupyter notebook <http://jupyter.org>`_ is a web application for creating and sharing documents containing live (Python) codes.

-In order to run the live python codes within a conda environment (so that you can access to all python libraries installed in your conda environment), the package ``jupyter`` should be installed in the conda environment.
+In order to run the live python codes within a conda environment (so that you can access to all python libraries installed in your conda environment), the package ``jupyter`` should also be installed in the conda environment.
 Use the following methods to check it.

 .. code-block:: bash